 - Convert file formats: Convert large files to more efficient file formats.
 One good example is converting a PNG image to JPEG.

-- Remove duplicates: Search for and delete duplicate or backup files that may be taking up unnecessary space.
+- Remove duplicates and recover storage: Search for and delete duplicate or backup files that may be taking up unnecessary space.